s7techlab/cckit/state/README.md

 3. Easy Language Interoperability
 Because Protocol Buffers are implemented in a variety of languages, they make interoperability between polyglot applications in your architecture that much simpler.
-If you’re introducing a new service using Java or Node.Js SDK  you simply have to hand the proto file to the code generator written in the target language and you have guarantees about the safety and interoperability between those architectures.
+If you’re introducing a new service using Java or Node.Js SDK  you simply have to hand the proto file to the code generator written in the target language, and you have guarantees about the safety and interoperability between those architectures.